datastaxdevs/workshop-streaming-game/README.md

 > **⚠️ Important**
 > ```
-> The instructor will show you on screen how to create a token
+> The instructor will show token creation on screen,
-> but will have to destroy to token immediately for security reasons.
+> but will then immediately destroy the token for security reasons.
 > ```

 #### 2c.
 Download the DB Secure Connection Bundle